rudrakshtank/Algorithms/primalityTest/Count Distinct Primes From Binary String/Description.md

-# 🧮 Count Distinct Primes from Binary String
+# Count Distinct Primes from Binary String

-## ✅ Problem Recap
+## Problem

 Given a binary string `s`, you can: